linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 An investor who purchases a call option is said to be in a long call position.
 This is the most straightforward option for allowing the investor to participate in an anticipated decrease in interest rates (increase in the price of bonds).

-To illustrate this strategy, assume that there is a call option on a particular  $10\%$  coupon bond with a par value of \ $100 and 15 years and 2 months to maturity.
+To illustrate this strategy, assume that there is a call option on a particular  $10\%$  coupon bond with a par value of \$100 and 15 years and 2 months to maturity.
 The call option expires in 2 months, the strike price is \$ 100, and the option price is \$5.

 Suppose that the current price of the bond is \(100 (i.e., the bond is selling at par), which means that the yield on this bond is \(10\%\).
 The payoff from this position will depend on the price of the bond at the expiration date.
 The price, in turn, will depend on the yield on 15-year bonds with \(10\%\) coupons because in 2 months the bond will have only 15 years to maturity.

-If the price of the bond at the expiration date is less than or equal to  $100 (which means that the market yield is greater than or equal to 10%), then the investor would not exercise the option.
-The option buyer will lose the entire option price of$ 5.
+If the price of the bond at the expiration date is less than or equal to  \$100 (which means that the market yield is greater than or equal to 10%), then the investor would not exercise the option.
+The option buyer will lose the entire option price of\$ 5.
 Notice, however, that this is the maximum loss that the option buyer will realize, no matter how far the price of the bond declines.

-If the price of the bond is higher than  $100 (i.e., the market yield at expiration is less than \(10\%$ ), the option buyer will exercise the option.
+If the price of the bond is higher than  \$100 (i.e., the market yield at expiration is less than \(10\%$ ), the option buyer will exercise the option.
 To exercise, the option buyer purchases the bond for \)100 (the strike price) and then can sell it in the market for a higher price.
-The option buyer will realize a loss at expiration if the price of the bond is more than $100 but less than $105 (which corresponds to a market yield at expiration of  $10\%$  and approximately  $9.35\%$ , respectively).
-The option buyer will break even if the price of the bond at expiration is $105.
-This is the break-even price because it costs the option buyer $5 to acquire the call option and $100 to exercise the option to purchase the bond.
-A profit will be realized if the price of the bond at expiration is more than $105 (i.e., the market yield declines to at least  $9.35\%$ ).
+The option buyer will realize a loss at expiration if the price of the bond is more than \$100 but less than \$105 (which corresponds to a market yield at expiration of  $10\%$  and approximately  $9.35\%$ , respectively).
+The option buyer will break even if the price of the bond at expiration is \$105.
+This is the break-even price because it costs the option buyer \$5 to acquire the call option and \$100 to exercise the option to purchase the bond.
+A profit will be realized if the price of the bond at expiration is more than \$105 (i.e., the market yield declines to at least  $9.35\%$ ).

 # Short Call Position (Selling or Writing a Call Option)